Homocysteine, discovered in 1932, is an amino acid, but not the good, building block kind.

 There are, of course, two ways to look at your buddies.
 You can see them as supplements you get from bottles, or you can see them as nutrition you get from your meals.

 Vitamin B12 lozenges ~ B12 (Methylcobalamin) lozenges work, no doubt.
 For instance years ago when I first published a page on homocysteine a woman called me to say she’d read my page after she had a mini stroke and that she’d begun using vitamin B12 lozenges.
 Her next homocysteine test showed a significant drop.
 She was so happy, and thanked me profusely.

 B12 and Bacteria ~ Altering your food choices works very well in concert with lozenges.

 For example, some years ago I wondered if I could increase the B12 in yogurt by adding B12 making bacteria to the culture.

 Through research I found that B12 making bacteria, propionibacterium freudenreichii, are responsible for the holes in Swiss Cheese.
 So, I ordered some and began adding it to my yogurt cultures, which made them super fizzy and messy.

 I decided to cut to the chase and just eat the Swiss Cheese.

 To my surprise eating Swiss Cheese brought back the moons on my fingernails, whereas years of B12 supplements had not brought them back as strongly or consistently.

-Given that the amount of B12 in Swiss Cheese is tiny in comparison to that in a 5 mg B12 lozenge, the huge difference in results must be related to the bacteria being reintroduced to my gastrointestinal system and living on there.
+Given that the tiny amount of B12 in Swiss Cheese in comparison to the 5 mg in a B12 lozenge, the vastly better results must be related to the bacteria being reintroduced to my gastrointestinal system and living on there.